 Consider the impact of shortening the time it takes you to get a product change into a customer’s hands.
 If you wait until everything is ready before seeking feedback, you may find you’ve been building something your customers do not find valuable.
 To counter this, you need to get feedback early and often.

-When introducing a change to your system of work, think about what indicators might be leading indicators that you are getting the behaviour change you are looking for and which might be lagging indicators that you’ve been successful.
+When introducing a change to your system of work, think about what indicators might be leading indicators that you are getting the behavior change you are looking for and which might be lagging indicators that you’ve been successful.

 Feedback loops have to be transparent